keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ---
-title: "Embracing Nondeterminism Part II: Products of success or failure"
+title: "Embracing Nondeterminism Part II: Proceeding or halting computation"
-description: Leveraging the effects of two or more contexts to affect outcomes of success or failure.
+description: Leveraging the effects of two or more contexts to allow computations to proceed or halt.
 author: Logan McGrath
 comments: true
 date: 2022-02-23T20:58:26-0800